smetzdev/smetzdev/README.md

 I’m Sascha, yet another web developer based in Saarbrücken, Germany.

 I started building websites back in 2012 and consider myself a professional since 2015.
-I spent my first years building WordPress sites, today i work mostly on the JAM Stack (I still like WordPress 😅).
+I've spent my first years building WordPress sites, today i work mostly on the JAM Stack (I still like WordPress 😅).
 I also enjoy discovering the Cloud, in particular with AWS.